boystrange/ProgramVerification/src/Chapter/Intro/Bool.lagda.md

 happen to have type `Bool` because, once evaluated, they yield a value that is either `true` or `false`.

+We can verify these claims asking Agda to type all the entities introduced by the above definition: the command `C-c C-d Bool` yields `Set`, and the commands `C-c C-d true` and `C-c C-d false` both yield `Bool`.

 ## Defining functions using pattern matching

 Let us now define the function that *negates* a boolean value.
 Its